flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/dir.md

 ### ABEAM PTS (3R)

 !!! warning "Not Yet Implemented"
-    Below is a quick explanation of what this feature entails.
+    Below is a quick explanation of what this functionality entails.
+It is not yet implemented in the FlyByWire A32NX.

 There may be instances where the flight crew would not want existing waypoints to be deleted from the flight plan when performing a direct.
 By selecting the `WITH ABEAM PTS` option on the DIR TO page this would insert and display